sigstore/sigstore-rs/README.md

 #### Known limitations

-* The crate does not handle verification of attestations yet or perform OIC container signing operations.
+* The crate does not handle verification of attestations yet.

 ## Examples